-Bachelor’s and Master’s programs
+Tuition Fees - Bachelor’s and Master’s programs

 Many Danish PhD programs are developed as partnerships between universities and private companies, research institutions and business enterprises and are therefore fully funded.
-Self-financed PhD programs usually cost between 10,000 and 16,000 EUR per year.
+Self-financed PhD programs usually cost between EUR 10,000 and 16,000 per year.

-Scholarships and grants
+Scholarships and Grants

 If you are enrolled at a university in a Nordic or Baltic country, Nordplus offers the opportunity to undertake a part of your studies in another Nordic or Baltic country.

-The Eramus Mundus (Joint Master Degree) is open to international as well as European students – the scheme offers Master’s students the chance to study a joint degree split between a Danish university and a partner European university.
+The Eramus Mundus (Joint Master Degree) is open to both EU/EEA and non-EU/EAA students – the scheme offers Master’s students the chance to study courses offered jointly by a Danish university and a partner European university.
 Students should contact individual Erasmus Mundus courses to see if they are eligible.

-- Scholarships for international students
+Scholarships for non-EU/EAA students